Stream processing: Programming model notes

 When multiple of these structures exist in memory they are placed end to end creating an arrays in an array of structures (AoS) topology.
 This means that should some algorithim be applied to the location of each particle in turn it must skip over memory locations containing the other attributes.
 If these attributes are not needed this results in wasteful usage of the CPU cache.
-Additionally, a SIMD instruction will typically expect the data it will operate on to be continguous in memory, the elements may also need to be aligned.
+Additionally, a SIMD instruction will typically expect the data it will operate on to be contiguous in memory, the elements may also need to be aligned.
 By moving the memory location of the data out of the structure data can be better organised for efficient access in a stream and for SIMD instructions to operate one.
 A structure of arrays (SoA), as shown below, can allow this.